 Competition for jobs in this sector is fierce and work experience could be the deciding factor to securing a graduate job.
 Undertaking work experience is invaluable in developing expertise and the all-important transferrable skills, which will help you demonstrate to employers your motivation and commitment to this area of work and show that you can use your skills and knowledge in a professional environment.

 However finding experience will take time and effort; employers receive many CV’s every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
+You can find out more about how to create a targeted CV through the Careers and Employability Service website.

 The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Think about small and medium size companies as well as large organisations; it is worth contacting companies that you would eventually like to work for.
 Include in your list as possible contacts, interior design and architectural firms, design consultancies, construction companies, visual merchandising departments and theatres to ask whether you could undertake a placement with them.
 See our ‘Speculative Applications Guide’ for tips on how to write a good speculative letter.